Best AKT Question Bank 2026

 AKT Navigator

-AKT Navigator has over 20,000 questions, which is significantly more than any other AKT question bank.
-It includes 50+ hours of audio revision across all 32 topics, adaptive learning that builds sessions around your weak areas, unlimited mock exams with AI-powered debriefs, and a conversational AI supervisor you can chat with about any topic.
+AKT Navigator has over 21,000 questions, which is significantly more than any other AKT question bank.
+It includes 90+ hours of audio revision across all 32 topics, adaptive learning that builds sessions around your weak areas, unlimited mock exams with AI-powered debriefs, and AI support for deeper topic review.

-It is free for the April and July 2026 sittings.
-After that, a competitive pricing plan will be introduced.
+The question bank remains free.
+Full audio access is separate: Early Access is £59 before 8 July 2026 for 4 months of access starting 8 July, then standard Full Audio Access is £79 for 4 months.
 AKT Navigator was built by a GP trainee who wanted something better than what was available, so it is designed around how trainees actually study: short sessions, on-the-go audio, and smart question selection that adapts to your gaps.

 So which should you choose?

 It depends on how you learn best.
-If you want the biggest question bank with audio and AI features, AKT Navigator gives you more for free than others charge for.
+If you want the biggest question bank with audio and AI features, AKT Navigator gives you free questions with optional full audio access from £59.
 If you prefer a battle-tested question bank that your friends used, PassMedicine is the safe bet.
 If money is no object and you want thorough written explanations, Pastest is reliable.

 Many trainees use more than one.
-AKT Navigator is free, so there is no reason not to add it to whatever else you are using.
-The audio alone is worth it for commute and gym time that would otherwise go to waste.
+AKT Navigator's questions stay free, so there is no reason not to add the practice layer to whatever else you are using.
+The full audio library is there when commute and gym time would otherwise go to waste.

 Prices and features sourced from provider websites.
 Last checked March 2026.
 AKT Navigator is built by Medexia.